Mitchell scores 71 points, Cavs beat Bulls 145-134 in OT - WHIZ News

 “Donovan has never put himself above the team, so how can you not root for a guy like that?
 I told everyone else to get out of the way.”

-Mitchell also had a career-high tying 11 assists and eight rebounds in 50 minutes, also setting career highs with 20 free throws made and 25 free throws attempted.
+Mitchell also had a career high-tying 11 assists and eight rebounds in 50 minutes.
+He set career bests with 20 free throws made and 25 attempted.
 He scored five points in the first quarter, 11 in the second, 24 in the third and 18 in the fourth.

 “I think I had a game like that once playing NBA2K, but I don’t think I shot that efficiently,” Mitchell joked of his video-game skills.
 “But that was in a loss, so this feels that much better.”